Hello Williamsburg! Here's our latest buzz. Let's get into it. ☀️

 -- The Patch AM Team

 P.S.
-The answer to today's riddle: Synonym buns (Thank you Ellen S. for sending it in!)
+The answer to today's riddle: Good employees are hard to find!
+(Thank you Patricia P. for sending it in!)

 Got a good riddle for PatchAM?
 Submit it here!